aerofs/ssmp/README.md

 with no payload.

-If no request is received after a reasonable period of time, typically a few seconds, the server MUST close the connection, without sending any response.
+If no request is received after a reasonable period of time, typically a few seconds, the server MUST close the connection without sending any response.

 If the first request is not a `LOGIN` the server MUST send a `400` response and immediately close the connection.